 On 24 October 2011, the National Council of the Slovak Republic approved Act No. 409/2011 Coll. on environmental burdens, which entered into force on 1 January 2012.
 Historical contamination of the soil and rock environment above certain criteria is considered an environmental burden.
 The database of identified priority environmental burdens includes the hazardous waste landfill in Trnovec nad Váhom ("RSTO", controlled landfill of solid waste), managed and operated by Duslo, a.s. until 30 June 2009.
 According to the above Act, for landfills that were operated in accordance with valid permits, the obliged person responsible for the remediation of the landfill will be the State through the relevant Ministry, rather than the current owner.
 As a result, Duslo, a.s. will not be obliged to ensure and finance the remediation of the landfill pursuant the Environmental Burden Act; the company nevertheless remains responsible for the closure and restoration and recultivation of RSTO pursuant to the Waste Management Act and the State will bear any remediation of the associated environmental burdens.

-As at 31 December 2021, Duslo, a.s. recognized a provision for the closure and recultivation of the landfill and for other environmental burdens in the amount of CZK 136,133 thousand (EUR 5,476 thousand) (31 December 2020: CZK 143,718 thousand (EUR 5,476 thousand)).
-The amount of the provision for the closure of the landfill as at 31 December 2021 was determined on the basis of a project prepared by an expert and represents the best estimate of the present value of the future outflow of funds that the company will have to suffer in connection with the landfill or other environmental burdens.
+As at 31 December 2022, Duslo, a.s. recognized a provision for the closure and recultivation of the landfill and for other environmental burdens in the amount of CZK 430,212 thousand (EUR 17,840 thousand) (31 December 2021: CZK 136,133 thousand (EUR 5,476 thousand)), see Note 19.
+The amount of the provision for the closure of the landfill as at 31 December 2022 was determined on the basis of a project prepared by an expert and represents the best estimate of the present value of the future outflow of funds that the company will have to suffer in connection with the landfill.
 The calculation of the provision was based on the estimated use and consumption of various types of construction materials, unit prices of materials and the estimated cost of work involved in the closure and recultivation of the landfill.